 Its negative (positive) value indicates that the actual probability is smaller (higher) than the probability that would result from the assumption of complete independence of the components.

 From the perspective of the internal properties of the mixture, the description is slightly simpler.
-As noticed already, interactions with the impurity do not influence significantly the single-particle distribution of the mixture.
+As noticed already, interactions with the impurity do not significantly influence the single-particle distribution of the mixture.
 It turns out that this is also the case when one considers the inter-component two-particle distribution

-The impact of the impurity is however noticeable when the distribution of two-particle correlations is analyzed.
+The impact of the impurity is slightly noticeable when the distribution of two-particle correlations is analyzed.
 It is defined analogously to correlations \eqref{CorrNoiseG} as

-In Fig.~\ref{Fig2} we show this distribution for different values of interactions $g_0$ and $g$ for the same system of five particles ($N=2$).
-The magnitude of correlations is very small when compared to the magnitude of correlations in ${\cal G}_\sigma(x,z)$.
-However, in the region of parameters where the impurity starts to leak outside the mixture, its structural transition is clearly visible.
+In Fig.~\ref{Fig3} we show this distribution for different values of interactions $g_0$ and $g$ for the same system of five particles ($N=2$).
+The magnitude of correlations is very small when compared to the magnitude of correlations in ${\cal G}_\sigma(x,z)$ and the transition is not as clearly visible as in Fig.~\ref{Fig2}.
+However, one can still notice that correlations along the anti-diagonal (especially far from the center) change their character when the system undergoes the transition.
+Nonetheless, it is true that from the perspective of internal correlations within the mixture, the structural transition is not very clearly manifested.

-Up to now, we presented illustrative results for a system containing five particles (two particles in each mixture's component and the impurity).
+Up to now, we have presented illustrative results for a system containing five particles (two particles in each mixture's component and the impurity).
 For completeness, we performed analogous calculations for systems with a larger number of particles in the mixture (up to $N=5$).
 They are exposed in the Supplemental Material~\cite{zenodo}.
 On a quantitative level, the results obtained are very similar in the sense that the observed structural change in the many-body ground state is universal.
-Namely, for a given number of particles and fixed internal interaction $g_0$, one finds such interaction strength $g$ at which distributions change rapidly.
+Namely, for a given number of particles and fixed internal interaction $g_0$, one finds such an interaction strength $g$ at which distributions change rapidly.
 Particularly, the single-particle density $m(x)$ is split and pushed to the edges while the distribution of internal correlations ${\cal K}(x,y)$ changes its nature.